Best Wireless Mice in India (2026)

 - +SilentTouch — near-silent clicks

-- +Ergonomic contoured shape — comfortable all-day
+- +Ergonomic contoured shape with rubber grips

 - +Bluetooth + Logi Bolt dual connectivity